 The fruits and vegetables that are added into their juices are always organic, from farmers who use sustainable growing practices and are locally-grown, such as the Creston Valley, when possible.

-The Peak cold-pressed juice; photo courtesy of Stoke Juice
+Photo courtesy of Stoke Fresh Pressed Juice

 With names like ‘The OMG’ which includes cucumber, kale, spinach, romaine, lemon, celery or the ‘The Peak’ which includes apple, pineapple, lime, spirulina (photo) and the ‘The Warrior’ which includes lemon, Alkaline water, orange, turmeric, ginger, cayenne pepper, Himalayan salt – you know you are getting the very best nutrients in each of these cold-pressed juices.